fur-q/lua-ircclient/doc/ircclient.md

 ##### session:list(chan)

-Requests a list of channels. *chan* may contain a comma-separated list of channel names to search for.
+Requests a list of channels. *chan* may optionally contain a comma-separated list of channel names to search for.

 ##### session:topic(chan, topic)